Multiple Income Streams Don’t Create Security — Structure Does

 5. only then expand

-Security grows from layering, not stacking everything at once.
+As a result, security grows from layering — not stacking everything at once.

 Real Diversification Is About Behavior, Not Ideas